Pelvic and Maternal Health Physiotherapy

 • Contact telephone numbers during working hours

-The answer phone is checked regularly during the working day, and we will telephone you to discuss your condition and book an appointment if needed.
+The online and phone systems are checked regularly during the working day.
+We will telephone you to discuss your condition and book an appointment if needed.

-Please make sure you know which treatment area your appointment is in
+Please make sure you know which treatment area your appointment is in, this can be found in your confirmation letter or text.

 • Bring your maternity handheld notes

-• If you would like to bring a family member along you are welcome to do so.
+• You are welcome to bring a family member or friend.
 If you will be bringing your baby with you, please use a pushchair or car seat for them.
 It may be helpful to bring snacks or toys to keep young children occupied during your appointment.

-The team sees women on the post-natal ward for advice and exercises for abdominal and pelvic floor muscles, along with any muscle or joint problems.
+The team sees women on the post-natal ward for advice and exercises to help with recovery and family life.

 Pelvic health physiotherapy

 We aim to provide a sensitive and supportive service for patients with bladder, bowel, pain or prolapse symptoms.
-Patients may be referred by their GP or a consultant.
+Patients need to be referred by a healthcare professional.

 Outpatients